 KBM provide labour law advice across the board, to both Swedish and international companies.
 Whether it be formulating employment contracts, confidentiality agreements, pensions or bonuses, protecting sensitive business information or issues of competition and loyalty.

-KBM collaborates with Arbetsrättsjouren Sverige AB, an organisation providing online labour law advice via a website and blog.
+KBM collaborates with Arbetsrättsjouren Sverige AB, an organisation providing online labour law advice.

 It is possible to enter into an employment contract both orally and in writing, so there are no formal requirements.
 As an employer, however, you should provide a written confirmation of employment to the employee within one month of the start of the employment if it will last for longer than three weeks.
 The required content of the confirmation is set out in Section 6c of the Employment Protection Act (anställningsskyddslagen).